 It is one of the oldest temples in the city and is one of the largest shrines in the city.
-Lord Shiva is dedicated to the temple and on Mahashivratri's day, a major fair is being organised which covers both the town and its villages.
+Lord Shiva is dedicated to the temple and on Mahashivratri's day, a major fair is being organized which covers both the town and its villages.
 The temple is governed by Devsthan's trust, and Monday prayers provide insight and a chance to receive attention throughout the month of Savan.

-Gwalior's annual fair: You can enjoy both local culture and shopping when you visit the famed Annual Shopping Fair in the winter.
+Gwalior's Annual Fair: You can enjoy both local culture and shopping when you visit the famed Annual Shopping Fair in the winter.

-Tansen Music Festival: In wintertime, during the Tansen Music Festival, you may also enjoy wonderful classical Indian music (vocals and instrumentals) to commemorate the Tansen city.
+Tansen Music Festival: In wintertime, during the Tansen Music Festival, you may also enjoy wonderful classical Indian music (vocals and instrumentals) to commemorate Tansen city.

 Gwalior Carnival: The Gwalior District Tourism Development Council just inaugurated the carnival in December.
-It encompasses all sports, spiritual camps, dancing and music festivals, foodstuffs and food.
+It encompasses all sports, spiritual camps, dancing and music festivals, foodstuffs, and food.

 Water Sports: A nearby Tighara dam provides the city with water.
 A variety of water sports activities is offered for travel enthusiasts by the tourism company.
-A popular picnic area for families and businesses, it gathers a huge crowd especially on weekends.
+A popular picnic area for families and businesses, it gathers a huge crowd, especially on weekends.